Energy Analyst II at Sustainable Projects Group

 Description

-Sustainable Projects Group (SPG) is seeking a full-time, permanent Energy Analyst II, reporting to the Manager, Energy Consulting.
+Sustainable Projects Group (SPG) is seeking a full-time, permanent, Energy Analyst II, reporting to the Team Lead, Energy Consulting.
 In this role, you will use your technical expertise and creativity to deliver complex strategic reports, furthering SPG’s mission to reduce greenhouse gas (GHG) emissions in the built environment.

 The position will be a combination of work-from-home and onsite work.
-Candidates must reside in one of the Calgary, Edmonton, Toronto, or Vancouver greater areas.
+Candidates must reside in the Edmonton greater area.
+Applications with cover letters will be prioritized.

 REQUIREMENTS